Facing state fraud charges in N.Y., Bannon is expected to turn himself in Thursday

 In August 2020, a Justice Department probe alleged he helped orchestrate "a scheme to defraud hundreds of thousands of donors" including some in New York state.

-The DOJ contended Bannon and others lied to contributors and then created sham invoices and accounts to "cover up their crimes."
+The DOJ contended Bannon diverted "hundreds of thousands of dollars" to pay for personal expenses.
+He and others are accused of lying to contributors and then creating sham invoices and accounts to "cover up their crimes."

 Bannon pleaded not guilty to the charges on Aug.
 20, 2020, after being arrested on a yacht off the Connecticut coast.